Welcome to the first edition of our quarterly newsletter!

 To protect children against facing infection with the virus, the CDC recommends that all 11 - 12 year old children receive the HPV vaccine with a series of shots.
 The HPV vaccine is another tool in the toolbox for parents to reduce their child's risk of developing cancer, along with other interventions like the hepatitis B vaccine, sunblock, diet and exercise.

 As with all medical treatment, parents and patients deserve to be informed.
-Learn about HPV from the CDC or American Society of Clinical Oncology.
+Learn about HPV from the CDC.

 Take charge of your health and seize the opportunity to talk with people in your community on the importance of this life-saving vaccine!